 We ask all suppliers of our 12 global priority agricultural ingredients to demonstrate they are meeting the company's Sustainable Agriculture Guiding Principles (SAGP).
 We have chosen to focus on suppliers of these commodities because they represent 80% of our total annual agricultural ingredient purchases.
 The SAGP define the company's requirements on sustainable agricultural practices at farm level.
 The SAGP are aligned with leading global third-party sustainable farming standards and assurance schemes.
-The SAGP criteria include 9 KPIs for water management to ensure the long-term sustainability of water resources.
-In 2019, the company also started to integrate sustainable agriculture validation in its tier 1 supplier audit processes.
-This provides further validation of supplier compliance to our SAGP.
+The SAGP criteria also include nine KPIs for water management to ensure the long-term sustainability of water resources.
 Demonstrable progress against water-related targets is necessary to maintain long-term business relationships with the company and therefore serves as an incentive for suppliers.
+Furthermore, in 2020 we piloted a supplier self-assessment questionnaire that was distributed to our ~200 juice suppliers for our top five fruits (apple, mango, grape, orange, lemon) and received responses from ~130 suppliers.
+The questionnaire provides a formal reporting mechanism for the company to assess a supplier's level of compliance with the SAGPs.
+Following the completion of the questionnaire, the company will review and validate supplier responses during on-site audits every 3-4 years depending on the risk rating of the supplier.
+We recently paused this effort during the transition from our SAGPs to our new Principles for Sustainable Agriculture (PSAs) in order to revise the survey questions.
+Further roll out of the questionnaires with suppliers is planned for the second half of 2021.